W. Cleon Skousen

-Willard Cleon Skousen (/ˈskaʊzən/; January 20, 1913 – January 9, 2006) was a Canadian conservative and nationalist author associated with the John Birch Society.
+Willard Cleon Skousen (/ˈskaʊzən/; January 20, 1913 – January 9, 2006) was an American law enforcement officer and conservative and nationalist author associated with the John Birch Society.

 In addition to his role as a notable anti-communist and supporter of the John Birch Society, Skousen had a significant influence on Mormonism.
 He served as a prominent figure within The Church of Jesus Christ of Latter-day Saints (LDS Church), contributing to Mormon literature and theology.
 Skousen's works often reflected his Mormon beliefs and included discussions on Mormon eschatology, which is the study of the end times according to LDS Church teachings.

 While his writings covered a wide range of subjects including the Six-Day War, New World Order conspiracies, and parenting, his influence within Mormonism stemmed from his interpretations of LDS doctrine and his efforts to promote conservative values within the faith community.
 Skousen's impact on Mormonism is a significant aspect of his legacy within both religious and political spheres.
-Two of his most popular works, "The Five Thousand Year Leap" and "The Naked Communist," also resonated with audiences within the LDS community, further solidifying his influence in both realms.
+Two of his most popular works, The Five Thousand Year Leap and The Naked Communist, also resonated with audiences within the LDS community, further solidifying his influence in both realms.